Phoenix1504e/mini-control-plane/README.md

 ### Controller
 Implements reconciliation logic, drift detection, and status updates.

+### Scheduler
+Determines placement of replicas onto nodes based on desired state.
+The scheduler is leader-gated and updates placement decisions via the status subresource, mirroring Kubernetes scheduling semantics.

 ### Leader Election
 Ensures only one controller instance actively reconciles at a time.